 Ecolane’s transit solution has been designed for people, by people.
 Behind a seemingly simple task of getting a person from point A to point B there is a complex software solution created by a team of highly skilled professionals.
 What keeps them motivated?
 We asked Kari and Andrea.

 Kari Ikonen has been working in software development at Ecolane Finland for three years, and he’s responsible for the user interface of Ecolane’s solution.
 Andrea Rametta, originally from Italy, joined the team in December 2017.
 He focuses mostly on reporting and front-end development.

 Andrea agrees.
 “I used to work with a more general product in ERP software development.
 Ecolane’s product has a meaning and a clear focus.
 At the same time, the product itself is not simple at all, quite the contrary.
-In four months I have just scraped the surface.
-The variety of my tasks makes my work challenging and allows me to continuously improve my skills,” said Andrea.
+In half a year, I have just scraped the surface.
+The variety of my tasks makes my work challenging and allows me to continuously improve my skills,” says Andrea.

 Evolution keeps up interest